survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 ## Conclusion

 The situation is better now.
 Note how small `app` bundle compared to the `vendor` bundle.
 In order to really benefit from this split, we will set up caching in the next part.
-But before that, we can make the build output a little cleaner and learn something about hosting the application.
+But before that, we can learn about a technique known as *code splitting* to go even more granular.